itsxwang/software-development/Backend/What_is_URL/Query_n_Fragment.md

 #### 3. **Hashbang (`#!`)**
    - Historically, Google used the `#!` syntax (hashbang) to crawl AJAX-based SPAs.
 Modern SPAs now use the History API for cleaner URLs.
    - Example: `https://www.example.com/app#!/dashboard`.
-     - **What Happens?**: The SPA's router interprets the hashbang and loads the dashboard view.
+     - **What Happens?**: The SPA's router interprets the hashbang and loads the dashboard view.(Router/Routing explained in detail in another file named:`router-routing.md`)
      - **Output**: The dashboard view is displayed.

 #### 4. **Fragment and SEO**